-At the Tax Institute’s National Convention last month, Mr Jordan took another swipe at tax agents in the context of its work-related expenses crackdown, saying the results of its random enquiry program showed incorrect claiming was worst in agent-prepared returns as compared to self-prepared returns.
+At the Tax Institute’s National Convention last month, Mr Jordan took another swipe at tax agents in the context of its work-related expenses crackdown, saying the results of its random enquiry program showed incorrect claiming was worse in agent-prepared returns as compared to self-prepared returns.

 “Some display a lack of competence, or outdated knowledge and practices, or do not take proper care when undertaking their work; others are deliberately scamming or cheating the system,” said Mr Jordan.